ToniBig/cpp-tableformatter/README.md

 ```

 ### A numerical example
-This final example show how stream manipulators can be used to format the content of a table conveniently.
-The main focus here is on formatting on floating point number however.
-Note, that not all of the available stream modifiers are supported yet.
+This final example shows how stream manipulators can be used to format the content of a table conveniently.
+The main focus here is on formatting floating point numbers.
 ```c++
 #include "tableformatter.hpp"
 #include <iomanip>